 - 1. Right-click the project in the Application Navigator. - 2.
-From the context-menu, select Make DHLShipment.jpr. - 3.
-Right-click the project again and select Deploy > DHLShipment.

-4. Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.
+From the context-menu, select Make DHLShipment.jpr. - Right-click the project again and select Deploy > DHLShipment.
+Oracle JDeveloper displays the first page of the Deployment wizard. - 4.
+Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.